ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 ## Running a Package
 A package is a folder that manages modules as part of common versioning, dependency management, build, and execution.
 You can build and run items collectively or individually as modules.
 See [How To Structure Ballerina Code](/learn/how-to-structure-ballerina-code) for in-depth structuring of packages.

-Running a ballerina package:
+Running a Ballerina package:

 ```bash
 $ bal run myFirstPackage
 $ bal run <ballerina-package-path>
 ```

-Building a ballerina package:
+Building a Ballerina package:

 ```bash
 $ bal build myFirstPackage
 $ bal build <ballerina-package-path>
 ```

-Alternatively you can `cd` into ballerina package and run:
+Alternatively, you can `cd` into the Ballerina package and run:

 ```bash
 $ bal build
 ```

-Building a ballerina package will generate `.jar` inside `target/bin/` of the package directory.
+Building a Ballerina package will generate a `.jar` inside the `target/bin/` of the package directory.

 You can run the `.jar` file directly:

 ```bash
 $ bal run target/bin/testPackage.jar
 ```